-This agreement shall commence on September 1, 2022, and shall terminate on August 31, 2023, unless extended by mutual agreement of the parties thereto.
-The compensation under this agreement shall be paid by the Byron-Bergen Central School District to Genesee County in the amount of \$101,792.36 (see Addendum A) for the time period stated above.
+This agreement shall commence on September 1, 2024, and shall terminate on August 31, 2025, unless extended by mutual agreement of the parties thereto.
+The compensation under this agreement shall be paid by the Byron-Bergen Central School District to Genesee County in the amount of \$117,475.00\ (see Addendum A) for the time period stated above.

-The yearly retirement and medical rates are not available until late fall; therefore, Addendum A includes 2022 rates for 2023.
+\ The yearly retirement and medical rates for 2025 are not available until late fall, therefore, the 2025 retirement and medical rates are at the 2024 rate.